-Greasy hair is frustrating, especially if you know your hair is clean!
-Greasy/oily hair looks dirty and dingy, and it’s usually more evident in blonde and lighter hair colors than darker hair colors.
-But does the greaseball look only affect those of us who didn’t take that post-workout shower?
-Hardly.
+Greasy hair is frustrating, especially if you know your hair is clean.
+Oily hair looks dirty and dingy, and it’s usually more evident in blonde and lighter hair colors than darker hair colors.

-So exactly how to get rid of greasy hair?
-Let’s look at some brilliant natural remedies you can start using soon.
+Wondering how to get rid of greasy hair?
+Let’s look at some brilliant greasy hair natural remedies you can start using soon.

-7 Natural Remedies to Get Rid of Oily Hair
+How to Get Rid of Greasy Hair Naturally

 1. Eat a Balanced Diet of Healthy Fats and Carbs